Little Shelford

 Little Shelford is a village located to the south of Cambridge, in the county of Cambridgeshire, in eastern England.
-The River Granta lies between it and the larger village of Great Shelford, and both are served by Shelford railway station, which is on the West Anglia Main Line from Cambridge to London Liverpool Street.
-The village has one pub, the Side Quest, on the High Street.
-It was opened in 2025 following the closure of the Navigator.
-Little Shelford also contains a Fish & Chips shop called Winners and Chinese takeaway.
+The River Granta lies between it and the larger village of Great Shelford, and both are served by Shelford railway station in Great Shelford, which is on the West Anglia Main Line from Cambridge to London Liverpool Street.
+Little Shelford contains a Grade II Listed church, called All Saints Church, which dates back to the 12th Century.
+The village also has one pub, the Side Quest, on the High Street.
+It was opened in 2025 following the closure of the Navigator Thai restaurant.
+Little Shelford also contains a Fish & Chips shop called Winners, and Chinese takeaway.

 The parish is mostly low-lying.
-It is bounded on the west by the M11 motorway and by field boundaries, and on the east by the River Cam or Granta.
-The highest point of the parish is Clunch Pit Hill, 31 m (TL447499).
+It is bounded on the west by the M11 motorway and by field boundaries, and on the east by the River Cam.
+The highest point of the parish is Clunch Pit Hill, 31m (TL447499).

 Church and notable families

 The Church of All Saints, Little Shelford is the village's Church of England parish church.
 The church is a Grade II* listed building, and dates from the 12th century.